ahron1/airbyte_docs/articles/postgres_data_analysis/data_analysis_postgres_2.md

 ## Introduction

-This is the second part of the article on data analysis using PostgreSQL.
-The [first part](https://github.com/ahron1/airbyte_docs/blob/main/drafts/postgres_data_analysis/data_analysis_postgres_1.md) discusses how to study the preliminary properties of the data.
-It demonstrated SQL queries to get basic features like maximum and minimum values, sums and averages, percentile values, etc. for entire columns as well as for subsets (subgroups) of columns.

-The next logical step in analyzing the data is studying its statistical properties, such as variances, standard deviations, and correlations, as well as linear regressions.
-That is the topic of this article.
-Basic statistical analysis does not require the use of specialized tools.
-It can be run directly within PostgreSQL using built-in functions.
-Doing the analysis within the database has a few advantages:
+An important part of analyzing any dataset is studying its statistical properties.
+The standard deviation of a data series and the correlation between different data series give valuable insights into the nature of the data, its interrelatedness, and the underlying information.
+Basic statistical analysis of this type does not require the use of specialized software packages.
+It can be done directly within PostgreSQL using built-in functions.
+This article shows how.

+Running the analyses within the database has a few advantages:

 1. fewer IT systems to manage and maintain
 1. avoiding passing data back and forth between different systems
 1. leveraging a mature RDBMS for enforcing data integrity and consistency

+Note that this is the second part of the article on data analysis using PostgreSQL.
+The [first part](https://github.com/ahron1/airbyte_docs/blob/main/drafts/postgres_data_analysis/data_analysis_postgres_1.md) discusses how to study the preliminary properties of the data.
+It demonstrated SQL queries to get basic features like maximum and minimum values, sums and averages, percentile values, etc. for entire columns as well as for subsets (subgroups) of columns.

 ## Prerequisites